-- Any program that rewards a degree, certificate or credit
+- Any program that rewards a degree, certificate, or credit

-- Post-second vocational and technical schools
+- Post-secondary vocational and technical schools

-- Legal permanent resident or eligible non-citizen like a U.S. national.
+- legal permanent resident or eligible noncitizen like a U.S. national.

 Those with criminal records are still eligible for federal financial aid unless you were convicted of possessing or selling illegal drugs while you were receiving federal financial aid in the past.